 5

-GPU-accelerated instances of Tesla series GPUs are supported in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), Japan (Tokyo), US (Virginia), and Singapore.
+Tesla series GPU-accelerated instances are supported in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), Japan (Tokyo), US (Virginia), and Singapore.

-GPU-accelerated instances of Ada series GPUs are supported in the following regions: China (Beijing), China (Hangzhou), China (Shanghai), China (Shenzhen), Singapore, and US (Virginia).
+Ada series GPU-accelerated instances are supported in the following regions: China (Beijing), China (Hangzhou), China (Shanghai), China (Shenzhen), Singapore, and US (Virginia).

 For more information about the billing methods and billable items of Function Compute, see Billing overview.

-When you call an API operation to create a function, you can use the
+When you use an API to create a function, you can use the